junhaobearxiong/Counterfactual-Prediction/README.md

 # Counterfactual-Prediction

-Create counterfactual trajectory of a signal given past trajectory and some contexts.
+Create counterfactual trajectory of a signal given past trajectory and some contexts (Please see the pdf file for a more detailed description of the model and the data pipeline)

 ### Files Description
 * PDF file